We Are Seeing The Pet Booms Effect On Quad City Clinics

 It's not just the Quad Cities, clinics all over the US have been seeing major scheduling difficulties.
 Patients are finding themselves filling out forms online or by phone pre-appointment due to the high demand.
-This has been going on for quit some time too.
+This has been going on for quite some time too.

-This pet boom has pushed many clinics short staffed, and seeking more workers.
+This pet boom has pushed many clinics short-staffed and seeking more workers.

 According to KWQC, a 24-hour emergency and specialty hospital in Brooklyn called verge, reported a 40% jump in emergency care since the pandemic began.
 It appears that jumps in animal patients are popping up everywhere.

 As of right now, it looks like animals both big and small are getting the love they deserve from their owners, but this is leading to more vet calls and appointments.
 Add this to the boom of pet adoptions during COVID and you've got a shortage of time slots in veterinary clinics.